vfsc2018/eks-workshop/amplify/content/sam/local/run/_index.en.md

 <!--
 {{% notice warning %}}
-Error: Template file not found at /home/ec2-user/environment/api-gateway/hello_world/template.yml.
+Error: Template file not found at /home/ec2-user/environment/sam-app/hello_world/template.yml.
 If you got this error is because you need to run the command from the same folder level where the SAM `template.yaml` is located.
-That is, the root directory of the api-gateway folder.
+That is, the root directory of the sam-app folder.
 {{% /notice %}}
 -->